EffectOrientedProgramming/book/Chapters/08_Reliability.md

     PopularService(cloudStorage.retrieve)
 ```

-To construct a `PopularService`, we give it the effect that looks up content.
+To construct a `PopularService`, we give it the Effect that looks up content.
 In this version, it goes directly to the `CloudStorage` provider.

 Suppose each request to our `CloudStorage` provider costs one dollar.